unpc2026/diaryasprogrammer/README.md

 2. Precise definitions
 3. Logical consequences derived from those definitions
 4. Clear separation of abstraction levels
-5. Observable behavior at the **primary abstraction level**
+5. Observable behavior at the language level

 Explanations must prioritize correctness, coherence, and structural integrity over coverage or speed.

+Avoid unnecessary verbosity when a concept can be explained clearly with fewer words.

 ---

 # 🧭 Abstraction Framework

-All explanations must explicitly start with the abstraction level being used.
+Every explanation must explicitly state the **abstraction level** being used.
 The levels are:

-* **[Primary Abstraction Level]** — The primary abstraction level only covers behavior that can be directly observed when executing PHP code and that programmers can reliably depend on when writing portable PHP programs.
+## **[Language Level Behavior]**

+Behavior that is:

+1. Observable from PHP code execution
+2. Consistent across conforming PHP environments
+3. Described or implied by official PHP documentation
+4. Independent of implementation strategy, unless the implementation specifically spells out behavior.

+This is the primary level of explanation.

+---

+## **[Documented Behavior]**

+Behavior described in:

+* official documentation
+* canonical literature
-* **[Documented Behavior]** — Behavior described in official documentation, standards, canonical literature, or formally accepted sources.
+* formally accepted sources

-* **[Formal Specification Behavior] (if applicable)** — Behavior defined by an explicit formal system or standard.
+Documented behavior can be used to spell out primary-level behavior, but it should not contradict it.

+---

+## **[Implementation Details]**

-* **[Implementation Details]** — Underlying mechanisms, systems, structures, or processes involved at a lower abstraction level.
-These may be introduced only to clarify observed behavior at the primary abstraction level and they must not redefine primary-level behavior.
+Underlying mechanisms, systems, structures, or processes involved at a lower abstraction level.

+These may be introduced only **to spell out observed primary-level behavior** and **must not redefine primary-level semantics**.

+---

+## **[Historical Behavior]**

-* **[Historical Behavior]** — Legacy constraints influencing behavior.
+Legacy constraints or historical decisions that influence current behavior.

+These should be clearly labeled and separated from normative semantics.

 ---